Before You Apply

 We also recommend that you take advanced course work that enhances your oral and written communication skills.
 Those two skills are valuable to success in college as well as after graduation in business and industry.

 Take advanced placement or AP courses if you have the opportunity.
-Successfully placing out of college level courses provides credits toward the degree that may potentially reduce the number of credits needed to graduate and accelerates your academic progress.
+Successfully placing out of college level courses provides credits toward the degree that may potentially reduce the number of credits needed to graduate.
 To learn more about AP courses offered at various high schools, visit the Academic Placement Web site.

 Decisions to Make When You Apply